pagopa-archive/io-functions/README.md

 [table data gateway pattern](https://martinfowler.com/eaaCatalog/tableDataGateway.html) and handles the operations on the resources stored in the database.

-Operations specific to the databased technology have been encapsulated in a [gateway object](https://martinfowler.com/eaaCatalog/gateway.html) that [abstracts the DocumentDb API](https://github.com/teamdigitale/digital-citizenship-functions/blob/master/lib/utils/documentdb_model.ts) exposed by CosmosDB.
+Operations specific to the database technology have been encapsulated in a [gateway object](https://martinfowler.com/eaaCatalog/gateway.html) that [abstracts the DocumentDb API](https://github.com/teamdigitale/digital-citizenship-functions/blob/master/lib/utils/documentdb_model.ts) exposed by CosmosDB.
 This approach decouples the